 What should you get instead of the House of Marley Positive Vibration XL ANC?

-The House of Marley Positive Vibration XL ANC sits at an intersection of wireless headphones, noise cancelling, eco conscious, and bass oriented.
+The House of Marley Positive Vibration XL ANC sits at an intersection of wireless headphones, noise canceling, eco conscious, and bass oriented.
 So your main priority will influence what makes any alternatives appealing.
 For the bassheads among us check out Beats Studio3 Wireless.
 It’s bassy, but not ridiculously so, and for iPhone users, the W1 chip ensures a seamless connection.
 While the ANC is not as good as the Positive Vibration XL ANC, maybe you just want that Beats sound.

 Do you want to get silly with bass, while getting a set of headphones for basically any task you’re up to?
 Try the Under Armour Project Rock Over-Ear Training Headphones by JBL.
 It has a long battery life (41 hours 13 minutes), it’s pretty comfortable, and it has wired or wireless capabilities.
 For the folks who want some flexibility, you can use the included app to equalize down the bass too, or take it to the gym with a IPX4 rating.
 It comes with some ANC, but nothing to write home about.